Kennedy Urlacher

 Kennedy Lee Urlacher (born May 20, 2005) is an American college football safety for the USC Trojans of the Big Ten Conference.
 He previously played for the Notre Dame Fighting Irish.

 Early life

 Urlacher grew up in Queen Creek, Arizona and attended Casteel High School, before transferring to Chandler High School in Chandler, Arizona after his freshman year.
-He would commit to play college football at the University of Notre Dame.
+He committed to play college football at the University of Notre Dame.

 College career

 Notre Dame

-During Urlacher's true freshman season in 2024, he would play in 14 games including the 2025 College Football Playoff National Championship.
+As a freshman in 2024, Urlacher played in 14 games including the 2025 College Football Playoff National Championship.
 He finished the season with 12 total tackles (seven solo and five assisted), one tackle for loss, one pass breakup and one fumble recovery for three yards.
 On April 16, 2025, Urlacher announced that he would enter the transfer portal.

 USC

 On April 19, 2025, Urlacher announced that he would transfer to USC.